America’s China Policy Is Not Working

 The contours of a future geopolitical framework are clear, with India drifting closer to the West and the U.S. to hedge against China and, in the process, withdrawing from its long partnership with Russia.
 This decoupling will not happen overnight, and Indian and Russian officials will make concerted efforts to keep the relationship afloat, perhaps for years to come.
 But larger geopolitical pressures will invariably drive India and Russia apart.

 India’s decision to ramp up its purchases of Russian oil since the invasion of Ukraine has piqued many Western commentators.
 In February, just before the war began, India’s purchases of Russian oil were negligible; by April, they had risen to 389,000 barrels a day, and in June the figure reached the one-million mark.
 But the boost in oil imports is largely opportunistic.
-Russia has offered India deep discounts, much as it has other willing buyers.
+Russia has offered India deep discounts, as it has to other willing buyers.
 In May, for instance, buying Russian oil saved India $16 per barrel over the average oil import price for that month.
 The injection of Russian oil has helped alleviate economic distress resulting from the lingering aftermath of the pandemic and the rise in retail prices driven by the war in Ukraine.
 Indian officials bristle at criticism about these purchases, especially considering that most European countries have continued to buy at least some Russian gas—and have been reluctant to stop doing so.

 In other important areas, however, great change is afoot.
 According to the Stockholm International Peace Research Institute, Russia was India’s largest supplier of arms in the last decade.
-But from 2012 to 2021, the share of Russian weapons in India’s arsenal shrunk by nearly half.
+But from 2012 to 2021, the share of Russian weapons in India’s arsenal shrank by nearly half.
 Over the years, India has been attempting to diversify its defense procurement, turning to alternate suppliers, including France and the United States.
 In the wake of Russia’s invasion of Ukraine, New Delhi deferred its plans for more military purchases from Moscow, including a deal for 21 new MiG-29 fighter jets for the Indian Air Force.
 Indian officials claimed to have made the move to support domestic production, but the country is clearly slowing its rate of arms purchases from Russia.
-The protracted nature of the Russia-Ukraine conflict has also raised concerns in New Delhi about Russia’s military production capabilities.
+The protracted nature of the Russian-Ukrainian conflict has also raised concerns in New Delhi about Russia’s military production capabilities.
 In particular, India worries that Russia won’t be able to follow through on scheduled deliveries of new hardware and spare parts for older equipment, especially in emergency situations.

 India’s overtures to the West in the last year have been highly consequential.